-The Society’s office contains the Mary Berthold Computer Lab, so named because it was made possible by a generous donation from that Society member.
-The lab currently has thirteen (13) computers running a Windows operating system.
-They are all connected to our office servers and to the Internet.
-They are used by volunteers to enter the data that the Society provides on CDs and on this website.
-Visitors may also use them for personal research.
+The society’s office contains the Mary Berthold Computer Lab, so named because it was made possible by a generous donation from that society member.
+The lab currently has about twenty computers running the Windows operating system.
+They are all connected to our office servers and to the internet.
+They are used by volunteers to enter the data that the society provides on this website, and volunteers also use them to assist visitors with research questions.

-We also have volunteers knowledgeable using Apple Macintosh computers.
-Volunteers are always around to assist visitors using our computing facilities.
-Further, the office is equipped with wireless service, so you may access the Internet from your laptop.
-However, note that this service does not allow visitors to access Society servers.
+Although we have no Macintosh computers as part of our computer network, we have many volunteers who use Macs and can help with genealogy software or other computer-related genealogy questions.
+Volunteers are always around to assist visitors with technology-related issues.
+Further, our office is equipped with Wi-Fi, so you may access the internet from your laptop during classes or other events.
+However, note that this service does not allow visitors to access society servers.